Optimal Conditional Inference in Adaptive Experiments: Conditional inference for location-invariant algorithms

 \begin{restatable}{theorem}{thmleftover} Under the preceding setup, assuming $\Pi_{t} > 0$ for all $t$ almost surely, where $\lambda = (\lambda_1,\ldots, \lambda_K)'$ and $\lambda_k = \frac{1}{\sigma_k^2}\sum_ {t=1}^{T-1} \frac{n_t}{n}\Pi_{tk}$.
 Moreover, $(L, X_T)$ is sufficient for $\mu$ with respect to the conditional distribution $X_{1:T} \mid (T, \Delta X_{1:T-1})$.

 \end{restatable}

 Therefore, we can base inference for $\mu$ on \eqref{eq:dist_suff_stat_diff}.
-Optimal inference in \eqref{eq:dist_suff_stat_diff} is also optimal conditional inference given the finer information set $\Delta X_{1:T}$.
-The minimal sufficient statistic for $\mu$ under \eqref{eq:dist_suff_stat_diff} is the weighted least-squares coefficient
+Optimal inference in \eqref{eq:dist_suff_stat_diff} is also optimal conditional inference given the finer information set $\Delta X_{1:T-1}$.
+The minimal sufficient statistic for $\mu$ under \eqref{eq:dist_suff_stat_diff} is the weighted least-squares coefficient Optimal conditional inference for $\eta'\mu$ is thus simply based on the Gaussian statistic $\eta' S^\star$.
+For instance, the optimal uniformly most accurate unbiased conditional confidence interval for $\tau$ is the z-statistic interval centered at $\eta' S^\star$. \cref{sub:asymptotics} shows that the finite sample analogue of $\eta'S^\star$ has asymptotic behavior analogous to \eqref {eq:asymp_variance} and produces confidence intervals that cover the random parameter $\tau = \eta'\mu$ conditional on $(T,\Pi_{1:T},\eta)$.